krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_messaging.md

 - Amazon SQS supports dead-letter queues (DLQs), which source queues can target for messages that are not processed successfully.
 - For optimal performance, it is a best practice to keep the source queue and DLQ within the same AWS account and Region
 - You can Move messages out of the dead-letter queue using dead-letter queue redrive.
+  - __Redrive__ is the process of moving messages from a DLQ back to the source queue or another queue after fixing the underlying problem.
 - Amazon SQS does not create the dead-letter queue automatically.
 You must first create the queue before using it as a dead-letter queue.
 - The dead-letter queue of a FIFO queue must also be a FIFO queue.
 Similarly, the dead-letter queue of a standard queue must also be a standard queue.
 - Use a redrive policy to specify the maxReceiveCount.
 The maxReceiveCount is the number of times a consumer can receive a message from a source queue before it is moved to a dead-letter queue.
 For example, if the maxReceiveCount is set to a low value such as 1, one failure to receive a message would cause the message to move to the dead-letter queue.